MI-AFP/tutorials/tutorials/03_branching.md

 y = FPCourse.Lesson3.TestModule.myFunc1 25
 ```

-If you need to import something with same name from different modules, you must use just the qualified names to distinguish it.
+If you need to import something with the same name from different modules, you must use just the qualified names to distinguish it.
 As you can see writing qualified name can be bothersome but needed.
-Luckily you can introduce an alias for the module name with keyword `as`:
+Luckily you can introduce an alias for the module name with the keyword `as`:

 ```haskell
 import qualified FPCourse.Lesson3.TestModule as FPTM ( myFunc1 )